-There is an independent null vector at level eight, which is of the form\footnote{Such a null vector must exist since, up to level $10$, all states that are Monster invariant can be expressed in terms of Virasoro descendants of the vacuum.
+There is an independent null-vector at level eight, which is of the form\footnote{Such a null-vector must exist since, up to level $10$, all states that are Monster invariant can be expressed in terms of Virasoro descendants of the vacuum.
 The coefficients can then be fixed by evaluating the inner products with all Virasoro descendants.}